erlwes/InactiveWipe/README.md

 thresholdDaysAgo | Number of days without activity for guests to be consideres inactive.
 Default is 180 days 'int'

-### 🟡 Sanity checks
+### 🟡 Considerations

-**Disabled users**
-Before removing disabled users, check their last sign-in activity first
+* Before removing disabled users, check their last sign-in activity first

-**Never logged inn**
-Before deleting og disabling these users, make sure they where not recently invited/added
+* Before removing users that have never signed in, make sure they where not recently invited/added (createdDateTime)
+* Don't store ClientSecret/Application Secret in script.
+Ideally, load it from a password manager, SecretStore or alike.
+If not, at least close process and clear command history

 ### 🟡 I found guest that can be wiped, now what?
 If you are not familiar with PowerShell to perform batch operations like remove and disable/block of users in Entra ID, you can use bulk operations in the Entra AD portal.